saliormoon/Cookbook/recipes/MonitoringWithCollectd.md

-* Monitoring ArangoDB using collectd
+#Monitoring ArangoDB using collectd

 ##Problem

-The Aardvark webinterface shows a nice summary of the current state; I want to see similar numbers in my monitoring system so I can analyze the system usage post mortem or send alarms on failure.
+The ArangoDB web interface shows a nice summary of the current state.
+I want to see similar numbers in my monitoring system so I can analyze the system usage post mortem or send alarms on failure.

 ## Solution